tchan90/PD-Reg_Login/README.md

 ## Private Detective - Registration and Login
 Part of the back-end project for Private Detective, this is the login and registration page with validation.
-Bootstrap was used as the framework.
+Bootstrap was used as the CSS framework.

 <h2> Components </h2>
 <ul>